 We’ll cover this in depth, but there are a couple ways to mine existing content you have to turn it into a stellar email course.
 For example, maybe you’ll have a meaty blog post you can repurpose, or you can take the first section of your full course and turn it into this powerful lead magnet.

 Delivering smaller chunks of valuable content will give you back time to focus on further developing your course content while still nurturing your business.

 The anatomy of an email course

-Creating and launching a successful email course doesn't have to be lofty.
-With these five steps, we'll show you how to narrow in on your email course topic, strategize your emails, and get to the sales period.
+Creating and launching a successful email course doesn’t have to be lofty.
+With these five steps, we’ll show you how to narrow down your email course topic, strategize your emails, and get to the sales period.